CodeChain-io/codechain/docs/asset-management.rst

 Lock Script Hash: P2PKH Standard Script Hash
 Parameters: [<Public Key Hash>]

-.. _external key store:
+.. _remote key store:

-Use ExternalKeyStore to save Asset Address private key
+Use RemoteKeyStore to save Asset Address private key
 ==========================================================

 You should use a key management server to use Asset Address private keys safely.
 You can use a standalone key management server from this `link <https://github.com/codechain-io/codechain-keystore>`_.